 Monthly Retail Round-Up - September 2019

-Dressipi, the world’s only fashion prediction platform, brings you a round-up of the top retail news this September to keep you up to date.
+Dressipi, the fashion-AI experts, brings you a round-up of the top retail news this September to keep you up to date.

 1) A Partnership for VIP’s Only